naveenrjr/naveenrjr/README.md

 ### Hi there 👋 I am Naveen,a passionate web developer with a focus on JavaScript and frameworks like React and Next.js.
-With 4 years of experience in the industry, I've been involved in creating dynamic and responsive web applications.
+With 4 years of experience in the industry, I've been involved in creating dynamic and responsive modern web applications.

 ## My Expertise